Radio Futura: The Quartet: a growing band

-In 1981 they recorded the single La estatua del jardín botánico, whose music video was one of the first ever produced in Spain, soon followed by Dance usted, the former gave them a cult hit which still remains in the Spanish indie music subconscious, with the latter they introduced what they described as a "funky-punky" sound virtually unknown in Spain by that time.
+In 1981 they recorded the single "La estatua del jardín botánico", whose music video was one of the first ever produced in Spain, soon followed by "Dance usted", the former gave them a cult hit, with the latter they introduced what they described as a "funky-punky" sound virtually unknown in Spain by that time.

 "La Ley del Desierto, la Ley del Mar"

-The band had to strive to get rid from their contract with their original record company, Hispavox (nowadays a part of EMI, itself, due to EMI's regional offices being part of the Parlophone group, now part of Warner Music Group) since it desired to keep for their second album the same whimsical or mainstream touch of their first record, while the band's new line up had decided to break free from the fad and amateuresque touch of their first record, and devote themselves to developing a long term career.
+The band had a struggle to escape from their contract with their original record company, Hispavox (nowadays a part of EMI, itself, due to EMI's regional offices being part of the Parlophone group, now part of Warner Music Group) since it desired to keep for their second album the same whimsical or mainstream touch of their first record, while the band's new line up had decided to break free from the fad and amateuresque touch of their first record, and devote themselves to developing a long term career.

 They finally reached an agreement with their former record company and got signed for Ariola (part of BMG, itself now a part of Sony Music).
 During these months they had built a repertoire of several songs, which they played live, waiting for the record deal to release their second album.
-This was finally possible in 1984, when La ley del desierto, la ley del mar, a double album, came out.
+This was finally possible in 1984, when La ley del desierto, la ley del mar came out.
 A few years had passed from their first release and this interim helped the band to leave behind the echoes of their impromptu and whimsical, yet successful, debut album.
 At the same time, the hiatus allowed the band to work intensively on their new songs, which they self produced.

-This their second album, whose sound was completely different from their debut, became another unexpected commercial success, with the hit single Escuela de calor.
-Tracks included in this record such as Semilla Negra introduced the first hints of what would soon become their signature contribution: Latin rock based on a highly intellectualized basis (front man Santiago Auserón holds a degree in Philosophy and is known for lengthy answers in flourishing vocabulary) but, notwithstanding, aimed at the streets and addressed to the general populace; this popular turn became the standard in Spain after them, but was a virtually unknown territory back in the day when Radio Futura started defining its boundaries.
+This their second album, whose sound was completely different from their debut, became another unexpected commercial success, with the hit single "Escuela de calor".
+Tracks included in this record such as "Semilla Negra" introduced the first hints of what would soon become their signature contribution: Latin rock based on a highly intellectualized basis (front man Santiago Auserón holds a degree in Philosophy and is known for lengthy answers in flourishing vocabulary) but, notwithstanding, aimed at the streets and addressed to the general populace; this popular turn became the standard in Spain after them, but was a virtually unknown territory back in the day when Radio Futura started defining its boundaries.